-Special State Initiatives: Describe any special State initiatives (i.e. Governor-initiated or through State legislation) that include SNAP E&T. Describe any efforts taken by the State agency to coordinate these programs, services, partners, and/or activities with the State's E&T program.
+c) Special State Initiatives: Describe any special State initiatives (i.e. Governor-initiated or through State legislation) that include SNAP E&T. Describe any efforts taken by the State agency to coordinate these programs, services, partners, and/or activities with the State's E&T program.

-The Reimagining Education and Career Help (REACH) Act - House Bill 1507, which amended Chapter 445, Florida Statutes, was signed into law and became effective July 1, 2021.
-The REACH Act creates several strategic opportunities to enhance and expand services provided through Florida's workforce development system by promoting, encouraging, and taking bold steps towards unifying partner programs and agency coordination beginning with adding the Secretary of the Department of Children and Families to the state workforce development board.
+The Reimagining Education and Career Help (REACH) Act which amended Chapter 445, Florida Statutes, was signed into law and became effective July 1, 2021.
+The REACH Act created several strategic opportunities to enhance and expand services provided through Florida's workforce development system by promoting, encouraging, and taking bold steps towards unifying partner programs and agency coordination beginning with adding the Secretary of the DCF to the CSF Board of Directors.

-The REACH Act establishes a No Wrong Door Strategy ensuring that Floridians have access to the assistance and resources available from the various workforce programs no matter where they enter the system - workforce, education, public assistance, etc. The implementation of this strategy begins in the 2022-2023 program year with the launch of a Workforce System Integration project (FL WINS) aimed at better aligning various partner agency customer management systems through data sharing and common intake platforms.
+The REACH Act established a No Wrong Door Strategy ensuring Floridians have access to the assistance and resources available from the various workforce programs no matter where they enter the system - workforce, education, public assistance, etc. The implementation of this strategy began in the 2022-2023 program year with the launch of a Workforce System Integration project (FL WINS) aimed at better aligning various partner agency customer management systems through data sharing and common intake platforms.
+An additional strategy specific to the SNAP population is the requirement for DCF and FloridaCommerce to develop a memorandum of understanding that will permit SNAP and TANF benefit recipients to pre-certify for WIOA training services without having to physically visit a career center.
+This strategy will become a component of the FL WINS system.
+Once implemented, this system and strategy will be critical to further enhancing coordination between SNAP E&T and WIOA programs and ensuring participants are connected to training opportunities that will lead to employment at self-sustaining wages.

 The REACH Act calls for the development of criteria to assign a letter grade to LWDBs.
-Two of the criteria for assigning letter grades specifically include SNAP and TANF recipients.
-First, LWDBs will be measured on the number of SNAP and TANF recipients who are no longer on benefits four quarters after completing services with the LWDB.
-Second, LWDBs may earn extra credit based on the percent of SNAP and TANF participants they serve.
-Letter grades will be assigned beginning in the 2022-2023 program year.
+Three of the criteria for assigning letter grades specifically include SNAP and TANF recipients.
+First, LWDBs are measured on the number of SNAP and TANF recipients who no longer receive benefits four quarters after completing services with the LWDB.
+Second, LWDBs are measured on the number of SNAP and TANF recipients who receive work-related training services.
+Lastly, LWDBs may earn extra credit based on the percent of SNAP and TANF participants they serve.
+The assignment of letter grades began in the 2022-2023 program year.
+Data for the letter grades are reported on a quarterly basis allowing LWDBs to identify areas in which they excel and areas that can be strengthened to improve outcomes; however, the actual grades are released annually.
+As of July 11, 2023, data up through Quarter 3 is available.
+Below is a summary of the LWDB scores based on the letter grade scale as a projected letter grade using the Quarter 3 data.
+For additional information on the letter grades, please click here.